aglawson/Compiler_323/README.md

 # Three sample files are in the folder and solution.
 # input1.txt, input2.txt, and input3.txt

-# To compile the sample files:
+#TO COMPILE A .TXT FILE

->run solution
+>run Compiler_323.exe file

->type in 'input1.txt' or 'input2.txt' or 'input3.txt' and hit enter
+>type in the path for your desired file (included in my project:'input1.txt' 'input2.txt' 'input3.txt') and hit enter

 >program should run and identify keywords and symbols